LevGordon/RED-MORROW/README.md

 10/15/22 - Succesfully learned and implemented the EmailJS contact form add-on.
 Styled, works and also added a feature using useState() that notifies the user when the email is sent (EmailJS doesn't do that) and also prevents spam-clicking.
 Upon page reload the user can send another email.
 As before - I did the bare essentials and all of functionality - the rest is for the designer.
 Also fixed a few layout issues that occured with the addition of the blog.

 10/16/22 - Today I realized that the useState that I implemented earlier actually made EmailJS stop working.
 I fixed the bug by adding a setTimeout().
 I also spent a good 1.5 hours attempting to install and make use of DOTENV but it has become increasingly complicated with newer versions of react.
 I give up for today but I will attempt again tomorrow.

+10/19/22 - It was a very productive day.
+I got a lot done and compensated plenty for lost coding time yesterday (video shoot).
+Here is the list:
+- fixed dotenv bug by deleting dotenv and installing react-dotenv instead.
+- found and used a new npm package called "react-expanding-textarea" and it is pretty self explanatory.
+- spent this morning studying react spring and animating state-change.
+Although I don't have a great understanding just yet - I really see the value in knowing how to use this.
+I have made a spring animation on the contact form, which flips the email card to notify the user that the email was sent.

+TASK FOR TOMORROW: research useRef and find a way to validate emailJS form for empty fields and the @ symbol.